damianhakert/damianhakert.github.io/source/getting-help/index.html.md

 ---

+## Account Support

+If you haven't received your confirmation email, you can request to resend your confirmation instructions via our [confirmation page](https://gitlab.com/users/confirmation/new).

 ## Technical Support

 For details on where to get Technical Support, and with what level of service, please see the [Support page](/support/).